avanishpython46/newapp/README.md

 # Newapp

-This is a gui based application.
+This is are gui based application.